Luv-valecha/ShadowChat/Readme.md

 # ShadowChat

-ShadowChat is a real-time chat application designed for secure and seamless communication.
-Built using modern web technologies, it provides an intuitive user experience with end-to-end encryption.
+ShadowChat is a real-time MERN Stack chat application designed for secure and seamless communication.
+Built using modern web technologies, it provides an intuitive user experience.

 ## Features